pgrycz/W-C_tests_examples/README.md

-# JS test examples based on tinytest.js library
+# Javascript tests examples using tinytest.js library
 built-in js methods tested
 - forEach
 - map
 - filter
 - reduce

+To run tests go to 'example' folder and run each .html file.
+All tests are listed in web browser's console while only results are shown in window.